Anxiety in an aging Congress as coronavirus marches across U.S.

 Multiple sources said anxiety was on the rise among lawmakers as more cases are reported and the virus spreads.

-Rep. Paul Gosar, R-Ariz., said he will close his office in Washington and will self-quarantine at home in Arizona for 14 days after he came into "extended" contact with a person who is hospitalized with COVID-19, the disease caused by the virus.
-They came into contact at the recent Conservative Political Action Conference in National Harbor, Maryland, Gosar said.
+Several Republican lawmakers self-quarantined after discovering they came in contact with a person who is hospitalized with COVID-19, the disease caused by the virus, while attending the Conservative Political Action Conference in Oxon Hill, Maryland.

-Sen. Ted Cruz, R-Texas, announced late Sunday that he will stay home in Texas this week because he had a brief interaction with a person attending CPAC who has tested positive.
+Rep. Paul Gosar of Arizona, Rep. Matt Gaetz of Florida, Rep. Doug Collins of Georgia and Sen. Ted Cruz of Texas are among those affected.
+Both Gaetz and Gosar closed their Washington offices.
+An aide for Collins told NBC News that in addition to the congressman, two staffers from his office are also self-quarantining.

-Gosar and Cruz said they were experiencing no symptoms but were acting out of caution.
+Collins met with President Donald Trump last week during a visit to the CDC headquarters in Atlanta and Gaetz was on Air Force One with Trump on Monday.
+All four lawmakers said they are not experiencing symptoms but are acting out of caution.

 "Members are very nervous," a senior Democratic leadership aide said.
 "There's a lot of concern that members could bring it home."